Distributed Key Lookup

 Considerations

-There are several factors to consider when using multi-head egress:
+There are several factors to consider when using distributed key lookup:

 • Only primary key/shard key value lookups are allowed for sharded tables; arbitrary queries are not supported.